liv-ac-uk/comp122/labs/variables/README.md

 ## Importing Pi

-In the previous lab we imported the `Scanner` class from the  `java.util` package, which contains a large number of widely used utility functions.

-We often wish to perform mathematical operations in our code, and unsurprisingly java comes with lots of helpful functions in the [Math package](https://docs.oracle.com/javase/9/docs/api/java/lang/Math.html), which can be imported with:
+We often wish to perform mathematical operations in our code, and unsurprisingly Java comes with lots of helpful functions in the [Math package](https://docs.oracle.com/javase/9/docs/api/java/lang/Math.html), which can be imported with:

 ```java
 import java.lang.Math